axltxl/hecatomb/README.md

 ###Wishlist
 * PhysFS backend for FS_ calls
-* GLEW backend for dealing with OpenGL context and extensions on refreshera
+* GLEW backend for dealing with OpenGL context and extensions on refresher

 ##1.
 Installation on (Free|Open)BSD and Linux